helium/HIP/0027-cbrs-5g-support.md

 ## Proof-of-Coverage for LTE/5G

 We believe proof-of-coverage in Helium is about wireless radios performing tasks that are useful in validating network readiness to cater to a particular use case.
-In the case of the original Helium LoRaWan build-out that use case was to act as a stand-alone LoRaWan network provider to end users.
+In the case of the original Helium LoRaWAN build-out that use case was to act as a stand-alone LoRaWAN network provider to end users.
 As we expand into CBRS, the initial use case we aim to tackle is to augment existing network footprint of MNOs and MVNOs by adding capacity indoors and in urban areas.
 Because the use case is different, so is the definition of network readiness.
-Consequently, a new variant of proof coverage must be added to augment the established and well-working LoRaWan model.
+Consequently, a new variant of proof coverage must be added to augment the established and well-working LoRaWAN model.

 ### Portability of Implementation